 After meeting with a housing counselor, homeowners will have the opportunity to meet with an on-site attorney to discuss the housing counselor’s recommendations and prepare for a court date that will determine whether the foreclosure case can be mediated with the lender.

 How to Participate

-Homeowners who have received a summons can call a toll-free help line (877.895.2444 or 312.836.5222 TDD) or use our online appointment request form to schedule a free meeting with a housing counselor.
+Homeowners who have received a summons can call a toll-free help line, 877.895.2444 (or 312.836.5222 TDD), to schedule a free meeting with a housing counselor.
 To maximize efficiency and assist as many homeowners as possible, the housing counselors are centralized on-site at 69 W. Washington and in Room 1303 of the Richard J. Daley Center.
 Walk-in appointments are not available – homeowners must first call the help line to schedule an appointment.

 There is no charge to participate.
 Before entering into any transaction with a person offering to help you that is not affiliated with the Cook County Mortgage Foreclosure Mediation Program, please contact a lawyer, government official or HUD certified housing counselor for advice.